Chronicle of Zuqnin: Sources

 The Chronicle of Zuqnin is structured around different source materials.
-For the biblical period, the author relied on the Syriac translation of Eusebius’s Chronicon; for the years 495–507, he incorporated a detailed Edessan chronicle of local events and for the 6th century, he drew heavily on the now-lost second part of John of Ephesus’s Ecclesiastical History.
+For the biblical period, the author relied on the Syriac translation of Eusebius’s Chronicon; for the years 495–507, he incorporated a detailed Edessan chronicle of local events, and for the 6th century, he drew heavily on the now-lost second part of John of Ephesus’s Ecclesiastical History.
 The final section, covering the 8th century, is considered the author’s original contribution based his own knowledge and experience.

 The chronicler drew on a wide variety of sources, both Syriac and non-Syriac.
-Among them were Eusebius’s Chronici Canones and Ecclesiastical History, John of Ephesus, the Revelation of the Magi, the Plerophoria of John Rufus, various Edessan chronicles, and Jacob of Edessa.
-Non-Syriac materials also appear, including Theophanes, Al-Tabari, Al-Azadi, and even Neo-Babylonian chronicles that correlated planetary movements with fluctuations in market prices.
+Among them were the Chronicon and Ecclesiastical History of Eusebius, the Ecclesiastical History of John of Ephesus, the Revelation of the Magi, the Plerophoria of John Rufus, and various Edessan chronicles, including the Chronicon of Jacob of Edessa.
+Non-Syriac material also appears, including from Theophanes, Al-Tabari, Al-Azadi, and even Neo-Babylonian chronicles that correlated planetary movements with fluctuations in market prices.
 The Bible was a major foundation as well, with the chronicler drawing heavily from both the Peshitta and the Septuagint.